aanchal22/exam-1/instructions/instructions.md

 ## Data munging

-Write a Python program into the file named [solution.py](../solution.py) to open the `wifi.csv` data file, munge the data according to the instructions below, and save the CSV data to a file named `wifi_clean.csv` within the `data` directory.
+Write a Python program into the file named [solution.py](../solution.py) to open the `users.csv` data file, munge the data according to the instructions below, and save the CSV data to a file named `users_clean.csv` within the `data` directory.

 ### Munging requirements

 In the file named `solution.py`, you will find the several function definitions that lack implementations.
 Complete each of the function definitions according to the comments within the file.
 At the end, if done correctly, this program will be able to:

-1. open the file named [wifi.csv](../data/wifi.csv) within the `data` directory.
+1. open the file named [users.csv](../data/users.csv) within the `data` directory.
 1. modify the data in the file, such that...
-   - any records with any blank `nta` or `nta_code` fields are removed
+   - any records with any blank fields are removed
-   - any records with anything other than simply `Free` in the `type` field are removed (i.e. `Limited Free` should be removed)
+   - any records with `United Kingdom` in the `state` field are removed
-   - all `location` values are in Title Case.
+   - any records with a `cost_per_impression` over $1 are removed
-   - any `provider` with the misspelled name, `SpotOnNetworks`, is corrected to `Spot On Networks`
+   - any `email` address ending with `@dmoz.org` has this domain name replaced with `@dmoz.com` instead.
-1. save the modified data to a file named [wifi_clean.csv](../data/wifi_clean.csv), also within the `data` directory.
+1. save the modified data to a file named [users_clean.csv](../data/users_clean.csv), also within the `data` directory.
-1. open `wifi_clean.csv` and use the data therein to calculate and output the number of total number of free Wi-Fi hotspots in Fort Greene, Brooklyn.
+1. open [users_clean.csv](../data/users_clean.csv) and output the average `cost_per_impression` of all the records in the cleaned data file.

 Rules and regulations: